arangodb/release-test-automation/README.md

  - `--[no-]ssl` use SSL (default = False)
  - `--use-auto-certs` use self-signed SSL certificates (only applicable when using --ssl)
  - `--abort-on-error/--do-not-abort-on-error` - abort if one of the deployments failed
- - `--hotbackup-mode` - Hot backup mode.
+ - `--hb-mode` - Hot backup mode.
 Possible values: disabled, directory or s3bucket.
- - `--hotbackup-provider` - Cloud storage provider.
+ - `--hb-provider` - Cloud storage provider.
 Possible values for s3bucket: minio, aws.
  - `--hb-storage-path-prefix` - Bucket name and subdirectory to store hot backups in cloud.

 Example usage: